Menu Toggle Software

 The Alternate Partial Daylight Test was proposed and adopted in the 2022 T24 energy code as an alternative to the original Partial Daylight Test, as creating a proper test condition for performing the original Partial Daylight Test is often difficult.
 The intent was for the two test methods to coexist for a few code cycles, allowing Acceptance Test Technicians’ (ATTs’) to make a smooth transition to the Alternate Partial Daylight Test.
 It is time to formally remove the less effective Partial Daylight Test to improve acceptance test effectiveness and increase the compliance rate.

 Current lighting controls acceptance test methods were designed for zone-based controls, where the lights in the entire zone, e.g., a daylit zone, are controlled by a single sensor.
 When luminaire-level lighting controls (LLLC) are used as the control solution to meet mandatory control requirements, the sampling rules in current test methods create a test burden, as too many controls would need to be tested.
-Additionally, the current test methods needs to consider the independentedness of each LLLC luminaire in responding to changing daylight conditions and provide specific instructions for correctly and effectively performing the Full Daylight Test.
+Additionally, the current test methods need to consider the independentedness of each LLLC luminaire in responding to changing daylight conditions and provide specific instructions for correctly and effectively performing the Full Daylight Test.

 Relevant Documents